Eshaancoding/VelvaProgrammingLanguage/README.md

 ## How to run?

-* You could go to the Releases tab and select your operating system.
+* You could go to the Releases tab and select your operating system. /j
     * Our website is [here](https://www.google.com/search?q=nonexistent+programming+language+website).
+* Sadly, the way to run is the build it manually.

 ## How to build manually?